-- The maximum number of guests (2) persons permitted to be accommodated within the Short Term Dwelling does not include visitors attending the site, as referenced in the Management Plan. - 2.
+- The maximum number of guests (2) persons permitted to be accommodated within the Short Term Dwelling does not include visitors attending the site, as referenced in the Management Plan - 2.
 The car parking bay on site proposed to be made available for use by guests of the Short Term Dwelling as set out in the Management Plan is not a requirement of the City.
-The Management Plan would need to be amended to the City's satisfaction to modify this arrangement should the parking bay be intended to be used for a different purpose. - 3.
-A separate application for approval will be required for any proposed change or addition of a different category of Temporary Accommodation under the City's Policy No. 7.4.5 to that approved under this approval. - 4.
+The Management Plan would need to be amended to the City's satisfaction to modify this arrangement should the parking bay be intended to be used for a different purpose. - A separate application for approval will be required for any proposed change or addition of a different category of Temporary Accommodation under the City's Policy No. 7.4.5 to that approved under this approval. - 4.
 This is a development approval issued under the City of Vincent Town Planning Scheme No. 2 and the Metropolitan Region Scheme only.
 It is not a building permit or an approval to commence or carry out development under any other law.
-It is the responsibility of the applicant/owner to obtain any other necessary approvals and to commence and carry out development in accordance with all other laws. - If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
+It is the responsibility of the applicant/owner to obtain any other necessary approvals and to commence and carry out development in accordance with all other laws. - 5.
+If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
 An application must be made within 28 days of the determination. - 6.
-Any new signage that does not comply with the City's Policy No. 7.5.2 Signs and Advertising shall be subject to a separate Planning Application and all signage shall be subject to a Building Permit application, being submitted and approved prior to the erection of the signage.
+Any new signage that does not comply with the City's Policy No. 7.5.2 Signs and Advertising shall be subject to a separate Planning Application and all signage shall be subject to a Building Permit application, being submitted and approved prior to the erection of the signage. - If the development the subject of this approval is not substantially commenced within a period of two years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect.

-6 INFRASTUCTURE & ENVIRONMENT
+10 INFRASTRUCTURE & ENVIRONMENT

-7 COMMUNITY & BUSINESS SERVICES
+11 COMMUNITY & BUSINESS SERVICES

-7.1 INVESTMENT REPORT AS AT 29 FEBRUARY 2020
+11.1 INVESTMENT REPORT AS AT 29 FEBRUARY 2020